influxdata/docs-v2/content/influxdb/cloud-serverless/api-compatibility/v1/_index.md

 The InfluxDB v1 API `/write` endpoint works with InfluxDB 1.x client libraries and the [Telegraf v1 Output Plugin](/telegraf/v1.26/plugins/#output-influxdb).
 The InfluxDB v1 API `/query` endpoint supports InfluxQL and third-party integrations like [Grafana](https://grafana.com).

-Learn how to authenticate requests, adjust request parameters for existing v1 workloads, and find compatible tools for writing and querying data stored in a {{% cloud-name %}} database.
+Learn how to authenticate requests, adjust request parameters for existing v1 workloads, and find compatible tools for writing and querying data stored in an {{% cloud-name %}} database.

 <!-- TOC -->